 Business Collaboration or Mergers

-For example, the companies might be hoping to collaborate on a new project, or to merge some area of their businesses.
+For example, the companies might hope to collaborate on a new project or merge some area of their businesses.

 Startup Businesses Seeking Investment

 Mutual NDAs are also commonly used when startup businesses are seeking investors.
 To cure investment, a startup must disclose sensitive information about its project, products, company financials, etc., to attract serious investors.

 Interested parties, like larger businesses or other private investors, often need to share information with the startup to reach an agreement.
 A mutual NDA protects both entities.

 Timing is Critical

 This contract should be drawn up when both parties are still vetting the partnership but before internal information has been shared.
 In many cases, a collaboration of any kind will mean that at least one entity needs to disclose private information.